 - To soothe a sore throat, gargle with warm salt water, or use throat lozenges or a throat spray.
 Drink more liquids to thin and loosen mucus and to prevent dehydration.

 - NSAIDs or acetaminophen can help lower a fever and relieve body aches or a headache.
 Follow directions.
 If not taken correctly, NSAIDs can cause kidney damage and acetaminophen can cause liver damage.

 - Severe or life-threatening symptoms are treated in the hospital.
-You may need a combination of the following:
+You may need any of the following:

 - A ventilator may be used to help you breathe.

 The following list of medications are in some way related to or used in the treatment of this condition.